jaakkopee/videO--/README.md

 and the amplitudes of the oscillatorbank to adjust the weigths of the network.

-You can choose the activation patterns from numeric keys 1 to 6 and nudge network weigths with space bar and enter.
+You can choose the activation patterns from numeric keys 1 to 6 and nudge network weigths with key A, space bar and enter.